-Students must be in full uniform and ready for school when clocking in for the day and clocking out for the day.
+Students must be in full uniform when clocking in for the day and clocking out for the day.
+When students are "on-duty" clocking hours, students must be in full uniform and ready for School.

-A student who feels there is a discrepancy in their clock hours should make an appointment with the School Dean to review those clock hours no later than 30 days after the clock hours are posted.
+A student who feels there is a discrepancy in their clock hours should make an appointment with the Dean of Students to review those clock hours no later than 30 days after the clock hours are posted.